jonolt/Home-DMX-Control/README.md

 The individual scenes should be adjustable directly on the controller without additional hardware.
 The input of the scenes works like on lighting control desks without motor faders via potentiometer and buttons.
 To make the firmware easy (without programmer and co) and maintainable by everyone, an Arduino was used, because it has a USB converter and the IDE is easy to use and install.

+Version 2 is an improved version 1 with added features:

+- Access to all IO portts via a connector
+- fully isolated interfaces (DMX, Button In)
+- 4 isolated digital outputs
+- revers voltage protection
+- addiotional optional switches (with custom routing)
+- removed I2C Temperature sensor

 ## End User Usage

+Firmware Verison of V1

 ### Everyay Usage